primer-io/data-science-challenge/README.md

 ```

 # The Challenge
-The challenge has two parts 1) Exploratory analysis and 2) model building.
+The challenge has two parts:
+1. Exploratory Data Analysis
+2. Bayesian modeling

 ### EDA
 Perform exploratory data analysis to better understand the data and summarise your findings.
 Please use well-labeled charts and tables during the analysis.
 To get you started, these are some questions that could be interesting